 - Have a good Bachelor degree in Engineering or equivalent in a related discipline

-- A good TOEFL/IELTS score for applicants whose native language is not English.
+- TOEFL/IELTS is required for applicants whose Bachelor programme is not conducted in English.
 Test date must be within 2 years or less from the date of application

 - GRE/GMAT score is not required for admission

-- Note that each application is chargeable at S$21.40.
+- Note that each application is chargeable at S$50.

 - 30 AUs (10 Courses), in which 15 AUs must be from Civil Engineering courses